Kiwinicki/prog-apk-www/README.md

-# There are also file changes from lab2 and lab3 but were done in lab1 folder
+## Folder lab5 includes changes from lab5, lab6, lab7 and lab8